Since its initial launch in May of 2022, Shopify Audiences has helped merchants like you get better results from their digital ads.

 Different audiences will be more or less relevant based on your current advertising goal.
 Prospecting at the top of the funnel is by its nature appropriate for a different audience than retargeting at the bottom of the funnel.
 Experiment with your ad campaigns to find the results that work best for your brand and products.

-If you’re prospecting, try using our mid-intent or lookalike (lower intent, broad reach) audiences to discover new buyers that would be interested in your products.
+If you’re prospecting, try using our Prospecting (previously named Mid intent) or Lookalike (lower intent, broad reach) audiences to discover new buyers that would be interested in your products.
 These are larger audience list sizes with a variety of data incorporated including past purchase behaviors that indicate possible interest in products that you’re selling.
+These two audience types should be added to your new or existing prospecting ad sets.
+The Prospecting list contains potential new customers that Shopify predicts will want to engage with your brand.
+The Lookalike audience uses the Retargeting Boost list as its source.
+The ad platform finds people similar to this audience to help you drive even more new customers to your shop.

-When retargeting, try using our high-intent audiences.
-These are targeted, lower-funnel audience list sizes built with proprietary signals and matching algorithms that indicate intent, leading to higher conversion rates.
+When retargeting, add the Retargeting Boost (previously named High intent) audience to your existing retargeting ad sets.
+This is a targeted, lower-funnel audience of people who have engaged with your brand.
+It is built with proprietary signals and matching algorithms that indicate intent, leading to higher conversion rates.

 2. Adjust targeting once a list has been exported